-• Skip to primary navigation
+Skip to Content

 Things to do in Bocas del Toro, Panama

-Photo by Dmitriy Burlakov
+Dmitriy Burlakov / iStock

-It’s culture, food, and even the language are all unique to the islands.
+In my opinion, Bocas del Toro is a magical place and it’s culture, food, and even the language are all unique to the islands.

-The Bocas del Toro archipelago consists of hundreds of small islands that people live on.
 Locals travel back and forth to the big islands and mainland using their small boats like commuter cars.
+It’s a unique way to live, and an incredible place to visit.

 Here, water taxis are a way of life.
 In fact, some villas and homes stand-alone out in the shallow waters over the reef and can only be reached by boat.

 You can hop from island to island for just a few dollars per boat ride.
+If you’re ready to learn more about the best Bocas del Toro things to do, keep reading.

-Things to do in Bocas del Toro
+Best Things to Do in Bocas del Toro Panama

 If you’re looking for an adventurous yet affordable island vacation where you can meet people from all over the world, this is the place to be.